 I am Mike Carden, author of ‘A Lake District Grand Tour’ amongst other cycling books.
 I cycle regularly in Cumbria and the Lake District, so I hope this site proves useful.
 If you have any suggestions, clean ones, let me know!

 If you would like to read my book, A Lake District Grand Tour, it can still be found in book shops but the first print run is almost sold through now.
-It is, however, available on Kindle and at the Bike Ride Maps website.
+It is, however, available on Kindle and on my Bike Ride Maps website.

 You can find me on: